 @s.ineva how to balance out your routine for more efficiency✨️#selfcarewithsine #skincaretips #skin #skincycling #glassskin #glassskinroutine #glassskincare #glassskingoals #clearskin #clearskintips #oilyskin #oilyskincare #dryskin #dryskincare #dryskintips #glassskincare #sensitiveskin #sensitiveskincare #sensitiveskinroutine #sensitiveskinsolutions #glassskinroutine #acneproneskin #acneproducts #ceravesacleanser #acneprone #acne #acneskin #hyperpigmentation #hyperpigmentationtreatment #dullskin #dullskincare #dullskinsolution #dullskintips #evenskintone #glowingskin #glowingskincare #glowingskintips #cerave #ceravesouthafrica #ceramides #developedwithderms #skinbarrier #developedwithderms #standardbeauty #eucerin #neutrogena #hyaluronicacid #skinismorethanskin #hydratedskin #hydratedskincare #hydratedskinishappyskin #healthyskin ♬ Betty (Get Money) - Yung Gravy

 Skin cycling caught my attention not just because it has amassed an enormous 3.5 billion views on TikTok and has dermatologist backing but because it's the ultimate routine for someone struggling with hormonal skin issues.
-Throughout the summer my face has been peppered with little red spots, whiteheads and blackheads.
+My face has been peppered with little red spots, whiteheads and blackheads.
 The prescription-strength retinol I've been using for the best part of three months has worked to some extent but it's the little under-the-skin bumps (known as closed comedones) that bother me the most.
 Mainly because I pick at them, which leads to skin staining or hyperpigmentation.
 Could skin cycling be the boost my skincare routine so needed?